 Mark holds a Bachelor of Industrial Design with First Class Honours from UNSW and has over 14 years' experience as an Industrial Designer with qualifications/training in web design, human factors, user interface design, Six Sigma Lean and entrepreneurial business and management.

 Mark has traveled globally gaining knowledge about cutting edge manufacturing processes in surface decoration and UI technologies to create high quality/low cost product design solutions.

-For the past three years Mark has been the Senior Industrial Designer for ResMed's Sleep Product Development and has lead the industrial and user experience design for the award winning S9 Series.
+Mark was a Senior Industrial Designer for ResMed's Sleep Product Development and lead the industrial and user experience design for the Australian Good Design Award of the Year winning S9 Series.
 He works closely with ResMed's Sleep Product Development team to ensure that the user interface design, product form and finish, and usability provide the best possible user experience, and maintain ResMed's market leadership in sleep and respiratory medicine.